Kaito Mizuta: Career

 In 2019, Mizuta signed for German fifth tier side SV Straelen, helping them earn promotion to the German fourth tier.
 In 2021, he signed for Mainz 05 in the German Bundesliga.
+He mostly played for their reserve team Mainz 05 II, appearing twice on the bench for the senior squad.

+On 29 January 2025, Mizuta signed with Rot-Weiss Essen in 3.
+Liga.